BrendanParmer/NodeToPython/README.md

 It automatically handles node layout, default values, sub-node groups, naming, and more!

 I think Geometry Nodes is a powerful tool that's fairly accessible to people, and I wanted to create a lightweight, faster way of distributing them than just passing around blend files.
-It also makes scripting Geometry Nodes easier for add-on creators in cases when Python is needed, as you don't need to recreate the whole node tree from scratch just to add in functionality like a `for` loop or interfacing with other parts of the software.
+It also makes scripting Geometry Nodes easier for add-on creators in cases when Python is needed, as you don't need to recreate the whole node tree from scratch to do things like
+* `for` loops
+* different node trees for different versions or settings
+* interfacing with other parts of the software.

 NodeToPython is compatible with Blender 3.0-3.3